Bolivian Americans: History

 Westlake Theatre building, side wall mural of Jaime Escalante and Edward James Olmos.

 Small numbers of Bolivians have been immigrating into the United States since at least the California Gold Rush in the mid-nineteenth century.
-In the first half of the twentieth century, some upper-class Bolivians came to the United States seeking to further their and their children's academic education or artistic training, including, for example, the father of Raquel Welch, an aeronautical engineering student at the University of Illinois in the 1930s, and the father of violin child prodigy Jaime Laredo, who moved to San Francisco in the 1940s.
+In the first half of the twentieth century, some upper-class Bolivians came to the United States seeking to further their own and their children's academic education or artistic training, including, for example, Antonio Sotomayor, who arrived in San Francisco in 1923, the father of Raquel Welch, an aeronautical engineering student at the University of Illinois in the 1930s, and the father of violin child prodigy Jaime Laredo, who moved to San Francisco in the 1940s.